Verified by Psychology Today

 What if resilience depended equally on the world around us, as the world within us?
 An expert resilience researcher and therapist explains the power of our resources.

-Marianna Pogosyan, Ph.D., is an intercultural consultant specializing in the psychology of cross-cultural transitions.
+Marianna Pogosyan, Ph.D., is a lecturer in Cultural Psychology and a consultant specialising in cross-cultural transitions.